VendelinSlezak/BleskOS/README.md

 **Update 3**
 - Several improvements on UHCI, OHCI and AHCI drivers
 - Fixed showing of FAT entry with only short name

-**Update 2**
-- ext2 read-only driver
-- Support for Extended Boot Record and Global Partition Table
-- Graphic Editor shows dimensions of image
-- System board and System log can be partially controlled by mouse

 ## How to try BleskOS